pococms/website/docs/yaml-usage.md

 problems with the Go template engine or the Go YAML parser, notably the curly brace characters `{` and `}`.

-Because of that we suggest double-quoting values (the left side of a rule) whenever there might be some ambiguity.
+Because of that we suggest double-quoting values (the right side of a rule) whenever there might be some ambiguity.
 It eliminates a whole class of problems that can be otherwise hard to track down.